Growing Ferns in Pots: A Comprehensive Guide

 Plant Width: 2-3 feet wide

-Comments: Japanese-painted fern has become a very popular fern in the last decade.
+Comments:Â Japanese-painted ferns have become a very popular fern in the last decade.

 Its wide range of colors from silvery-gray to purple, red to burgundy, and shades of green, account for its popularity with container gardeners.